Cover photo by Chris Willis.

 Behaviour

-Often seen away from water in the surrounding grass and woodland.
+The Highland Skimmer hunts from a low perch or bare patches on the ground.
+It is often seen away from water in the surrounding grass and woodland.
 On the wing from October to April

 Status and Conservation

-Fairly common.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Highland Skimmer is fairly common in South Africa.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.

 Distribution